Gun control in Germany: Current laws

 After 1945, even German police officers were initially not allowed to carry firearms.
 Private ownership of firearms was not allowed until 1956.
 The legal status returned essentially to that of the Law on Firearms and Ammunition of 1928.
 The law was thoroughly revised in 1972, when the new restrictive Federal Weapons Act (Bundeswaffengesetz) became effective, partly as a reaction to the terror of the Red Army Faction.
 It was developed in the Federal Weapons Act of 2002 and by amendments in 2008 and 2009.
 These laws were the result of a number of school shootings in Erfurt, Emsdetten and Winnenden.
 They led to a public debate, in which blame was attributed to various elements of youth culture and society, including violent computer games, television programs, rock music and private gun ownership.

 The Weapons Act of 2002 increased the age requirements for licensed hunters and competition shooters.
 It also introduced the requirement of a psychological evaluation for people under the age of 25 to fulfil the requirement of personal adequacy for large-bore firearms.

 The first amendment became effective on 1 April 2008.
 The intention of that amendment was to ban certain kinds of weapons like airsoft-guns, tasers, imitation firearms (Anscheinswaffen) and knives with blades longer than 12 cm from public places.
 They may still be carried in sealed wrappings and for professional or ceremonial purposes.
 Their use on private premises and in non-public places like gun clubs is not restricted.

 The second amendment became effective on 17 July 2009.
 It introduced routine verifications of safe firearms storage by local firearms control offices at the homes of licensees.
 It also tightened the conditions for continuous necessity.
 A constitutional complaint (Verfassungsbeschwerde) was launched against the law, alleging a violation of the inviolability of the home, guaranteed by Art.
 13 of the German constitution.

 The weapons law does not apply to military use of weapons within the Bundeswehr or to the police.
 The identity cards of German troops and police officers contain a term allowing them to carry weapons.
 Nonetheless – within the military – issuance of guns and especially ammunition is very strictly controlled.

-In Germany the possession of any firearm with a muzzle energy exceeding 7.5 Joule (~5.5 ft·lb_{f}; for comparison, a .22LR cartridge has a muzzle energy of 159 J) requires a valid firearms ownership license for any particular weapon.
+In Germany the possession of any firearm with a muzzle energy exceeding 7.5 J (Note: For comparison, a .22LR cartridge has a muzzle energy of 159 J.) requires a valid firearms ownership license for any particular weapon.
 The current Federal Weapons Act adopts a two-tiered approach to firearms licensing.

 The law on possession of suppressors follows the firearms they are designed for; if a firearm does not require a license, neither does its suppressor.

 The only restriction on magazines for firearms in Germany applies to sports shooters: it is unlawful to use a magazine that can hold more than 10 rounds of ammunition when sports shooting with long weapons in Germany.
 The acquisition and possession of any magazine of any size for any firearm is legal without a license.